innerfence/ChargeDemo/README.markdown

 * `returnAppName` - your app's name, displayed to give the user context
 * `returnURL` - your app's URL handler, see PROTOCOL RESPONSE
+* `fm` - if set to 1, the FileMaker-compatible response format will be used
 * `amount` - amount of the transaction (e.g. `10.99`, `1.00`, `0.90`)
 * `currency` - currecy code of amount (e.g. `USD`)
 * `email` - customer's email address for receipt